Bruno Peinado: Main solo exhibitions

 One of Peinado's largest recent exhibitions was Perpetuum Mobile.
 This installation of installations is like an Alexander Calder mobile for the millennial age, made up of the detritus of a consumerist society.
 The exhibition at the Palais de Tokyo of Paris in 2004 was actually made of old and new pieces -as said, another characteristic of Peinado's loop strategy- that were placed in an apparent random way throughout the pavilion hall.
-It had the effect of creating a dialogue about everyday objects (a car, a huge silver-pearl necklace, a black/grey/white rainbow, an advertising billboard, a giant pantone color guide) and familiar images crafted into hanging black cut-outs: a skate boarder, a tree-shaped car air freshener or a body builder.
+It had the effect of creating a dialogue about everyday objects (a car, a huge silver-pearl necklace, a black/grey/white rainbow, an advertising billboard, a giant pantone colour guide) and familiar images crafted into hanging black cut-outs: a skateboarder, a tree-shaped car air freshener or a body builder.
 Giant fans would swoosh the pieces and cast breezes on the visitors.

-In 2006 the Galleria continua at San Gimignano, Tuscany in Italy showed his The Eternal Winter.
+In 2006, the Galleria continua at San Gimignano, Tuscany in Italy showed his The Eternal Winter.

 The title and starting point for Radical Buissonance, FRAC des Pays de la Loire, Carquefou, France (2007), is a neologism, meaning radical bushing-out.
 In this show, Peinado referred less to everyday objects, relying instead on more symbolic forms and ideas, like a pyramid with its four faces finished on cracked crystal that looked like black marble with white veins.
-At the peak of the pyramid was a cut-out with the shape of a rhizome -expression of multiplicity (and non-hierarchical interpretation) popularized by French philosopher Gilles Deleuze, which also worked as a weathervane giving a counterpoint to the conceptual verticality of the pyramidal structure.
+At the peak of the pyramid was a cut-out with the shape of a rhizome -expression of multiplicity (and non-hierarchical interpretation) popularised by French philosopher Gilles Deleuze, which also worked as a weathervane giving a counterpoint to the conceptual verticality of the pyramidal structure.
 Accompanying this piece the viewer could found a flat mirror ball hanging from the ceiling, a backlit anarchy Ⓐ with the traces fattened to make it look like a clown, L'Auguste (2007); California Game Over (2007), a series of his crushed parallelepipeds, and other sculptures inspired by Memphis' furniture design completed the show.
 A fog machine clouded the area every now and then, to cloud the space between the objects and to make it more difficult for the viewer to tell the difference between the works.

 Drawings

-Beside his impressive sculptures and installations, Peinado is also a highly regarded draftsman.
-He has collected his watercolors illustrations from 1995 to 2005 into a 1,600-page catalog, Me, myself and I, which playfully assumes the nature of a visual diary.
+Besides his impressive sculptures and installations, Peinado is also a highly regarded draftsman.
+He has collected his watercolours illustrations from 1995 to 2005 into a 1,600-page catalogue, Me, myself and I, which playfully assumes the nature of a visual diary.